Lomas de Lachay:

 • Local residents (Huaura, Huaral, Barranca, with ID): adults S/ 8.00 / minors S/ 5.00

-Tickets are purchased at the control post at the entrance.
-Payment is in cash (no POS on site).
-Reduced rates are available for educational groups and tour operators with prior reservation (contact 993743804).
+Tickets are purchased at the checkpoint at the entrance.
+Payment is made in cash (no payment terminal on site).
+Reduced rates are offered for educational groups and tour operators by prior reservation (contact 993743804).

 📅 Free entry days for nationals